tymancjo/SPP_simple_project_planner/README.md

   + For easy sharing project plans with a link (you need to send the key as well)
   + All data are encrypted and the key is never transmitted (need to be kept by user)
   + The key is set by user on generating share link
-  + Share messahe is created for used and copied to clippboard
+  + Share message is created for used and copied to clippboard
 + Possible to work from zero in map view mode
 + If clippboard is empty new tasks is created at the beggining of timeline when paste above/below clicked
 + Major fixes for map view clean display